Sensanaty/airp2p/README.md

 * [Jeroen Rutten](https://github.com/loftlights)
 * [Andrea Bortolameazzi](https://github.com/andreapmd)

-The main goal of this project is getting us acquainted with the intricacies of developing any kind of software project in a team environment.
+The main goal of this project is getting us acquainted with the intricacies of developing any kind of software project in a team environment, and it's also a nice bit of practice for RoR development.

 ## Contributing